orblivion/ntfy/.sandstorm/README.md

 - [x] What is the "Admin API"?
 - [x] What is a ntfy "account signup" and "account subscription" and "prefs"?
-- [ ] Does the ntfy CLI use json or headers?
-(Recommend it or warn against using it)
+- [x] Does the ntfy CLI use json or headers?
+(It actually uses auth headers all the time, which is a dealbreaker)

 ## [Other](README_DETAILS.md#other)